 - Lastly, it should not contain the AllTests.php.

 All bundle classes and functions should have proper documentation.
 It should be written in PHPDoc.

 In Symfony we can write specific routes for each bundle.
-The bundle routes must be prefixed with bundle alias.
-For example, if the bundle name is ‘SchoolBlogBundle’, all routes should be prefixed with ‘school_blog_’.
+The bundle routes must be prefix with bundle alias.
+For example, if the bundle name is ‘SchoolBlogBundle’, all routes should be prefix with ‘school_blog_’.

 In Symfony we can write our own templates, which should use the Twig extension.
 Also this template should provide main layout.

 We can provide configurable settings to our own reusable bundle in Symfony2.
 Configuration parameters should be key/value pairs and the value should be valid PHP values.
-For identification purposes, all parameters should be prefixed with bundle alias name.
-This has to be followed by period (.) in order to separate those parameters (e.g. school_blog.author.email).
+For identification purposes, all parameters should be prefix with bundle alias name.
+This is to be follow by period (.) in order to separate those parameters (e.g. school_blog.author.email).